Protests in Basra Give US Chance to Revise Iraq Policy

 Syrian President Bashar Al-Assad.
 Photo: AFP

 Meanwhile, Russia and Iran swiftly acted and capitalized on the situation in Iraq.
-Russia not only saved Assad’s regime by forming coalition but also forcefully crushed ISIS in an attempt to enter the Middle East as an important player.
+Russia not only saved Assad’s regime by forming a coalition but also forcefully crushed ISIS in an attempt to enter the Middle East as an important player.
 Iran also advantaged from Iraq’s situation by tasking Quds Force Commander General Qasem Suleimani to form Shia militias to fight against ISIS in Iraq.
 These militias served as proxies for Iran.

 Ailing Economy